Want to make someone fall in love with you? But, you don’t really know much about him? Ask him these 36 questions!

-The 36 questions in the study are broken up into three sets of 12 questions, with each set intended to be more probing than the previous one.
+The 36 questions that lead to love in the study are broken up into three sets of 12 questions, with each set intended to be more probing than the previous one.

 Time needed: 10 minutes.

-36 Questions to make someone fall in love scientifically proven.
+36 questions to make someone fall in love or that lead to love scientifically proven.

 - Question 1: